-Oil spikes, equity futures retreat as President Trump commits to hitting Iran “extremely hard” over the next two to three weeks
+Oil spikes, equity stocks slump as President Trump commits to hitting Iran “extremely hard” over the next 2 to 3 weeks

 The ongoing war threatens to bring about an even more pronounced disruption to energy supplies, with negative ramifications for economic activity and financial markets.

-West Texas Intermediate oil futures jumped more than 6% and US equity futures slid after President Donald Trump said the US military operations against Iran would continue over the next two to three weeks.
+West Texas Intermediate oil futures spiked double digits and US equity futures slid after President Donald Trump said the US military operations against Iran would continue over the next two to three weeks.

-In his primetime address, the president said that the US would hit Iranian targets “extremely hard” during this period, and that he would also consider hitting Iran’s electric generation plants and energy infrastructure if he is unable to strike a deal with the country’s new leadership.
+In his prime-time address, the president said the US would hit Iranian targets “extremely hard” during this period, and that he would also consider hitting Iran’s electric generation plants and energy infrastructure if he is unable to strike a deal with the country’s new leadership.

 Trump added that America’s core strategic objectives were “nearing completion.”

 The ongoing war threatens to bring about an even more pronounced disruption to energy supplies, with negative ramifications for economic activity and financial markets.
-The flow of oil through the Strait of Hormuz, a key chokepoint for energy shipments, has slowed to a trickle.
+The flow of oil through the Strait of Hormuz, a key choke point for energy shipments, has slowed to a trickle.
+The president said that countries that rely on this waterway for oil should either get this commodity from the US or take the lead in ensuring the security of shipments through the strait, reiterating sentiments he previously expressed on Truth Social.